 WANT TO SUPPORT COLORADO’S 24/7 HUMAN TRAFFICKING HOTLINE?

 Apply to become a volunteer advocate for Colorado’s Human Trafficking Hotline.
 Training sessions are held several times per year.
 Candidates must attend all four days of a session to become an advocate.
-The next sessions for training new advocates are:
+The next session for training new advocates is:

 2020 Fall Virtual Session (10/24, 10/25, 10/31, 11/1)

 Colorado’s 24/7 Human Trafficking Hotline is managed by the Laboratory to Combat Human Trafficking.
 It is supported through the dedication of incredible volunteer advocates.
 Advocates are trained to handle a variety of call and/or text scenarios with a focus on connecting callers to the hotline’s vetted list of resources and referral agencies around the state.
 Bilingual candidates are strongly encouraged to apply, although it is not a requirement for consideration.
 If you’re interested in volunteering to support this critical Colorado resource, submit this initial inquiry form now!

 BECOMING A HOTLINE ADVOCATE

 Every advocate must be pre-approved through our application process.
 Submit the form on this page to begin your application process.

 Approved advocate candidates receive 50 hours of in-depth training in preparation to support the hotline.
 Training sessions are typically held at least once in the spring and fall.

 Advocates are “on-call” during shifts they schedule according to their availability.
 Hotline calls are securely patched through to any number the advocate prefers.

 Colorado's Human Trafficking Hotline Advocate Inquiry